DC23/scriptabit/docs/usage/petcare.rst

 carry out in large numbers through the current Habitica applications.
 Core features are:

-- `pets-list-items`: List current inventory of pet-related items.
+- `list-pets`: List current inventory of pet-related items.
 This is primarily for development support, as this task is easily achieved through the official applications.
-- `pets-feed`: Batch pet feeding.
+- `feed-pets`: Batch pet feeding.
-- `pets-hatch`: Batch pet hatching.
+- `hatch-pets`: Batch pet hatching.

 A number of flags exist to control the pets, food, and potions used for the batch operations.
 They are:

-- `pets-any-food`: If supplied, then all food types will be offered to all pets.
+- `any-pet-food`: If supplied, then all food types will be offered to all pets.
   The default behaviour is to only use the preferred foods for a pet.
 The main use of this flag is for the case where you have just a few pets, but a lot of food.
-It will let you raise the pets to a mount more quickly at the cost of more food.
+It will let you raise the pets to a mount more quickly without having to wait for the preferred foods.
 - `no-base-pets`: If supplied, then the standard pets will be excluded from batch operations, allowing you to focus on quest and magic potion pets.
   The default is to only feed standard pets.